9oelM/9oelM.github.io/content/drafts/12-rules-for-life/index.md

 - Therefore, the most significant elements of our environment of origin were peronsalities, not things, objects or situations.
 (44)

+- The personalities majorly have been split into **male** and **female** for a billion years, since when there has been separate sexes (44).

+- Naturally, the category of **parent** and **child** has existed for a long time too, unavoidably deeply embedded into our psychology (44)

+- We are social and we care about other creatures, which can be translated as environment.
+(45)

+- Our brain also has a capacity to have knowledge about the nature of the world, or the objective world.
+We grew to **deal with** what's **outside** of what we currently understand.
+(45)

+- When we first started doing this, we used categories representing pre-human animal social world, which is even older than our species.
+It can be said that the most basic category is the sex: **male** and **female**.

+  > We appear to hhave taken that primordial knowledge of structured, creative opposition (male and female) and begun to interpret everything through its lens (46)

+### Order (46)

+- is: masculinity, yang of the Taoist yin-yang symbol, men throughout history have been the builders of towns and cities, engineers, stonemasons, bricklayers ..., God the Father, ledgerkeeper, policemen and soldiders, ...

+### Chaos (46)

+- is: feminine. possibility, the source of ideas, mysterious realm of gestation and birth. the darkness of a cave and the accident by the side of the road. it's the mother grizzly that tears you to pieces. crushing force of sexual selection.

+### Duality of masculinity and feminity (47-)

+- Many religious symbols share masculinity and feminity at the same time:

+  - The Star of David

+  - the yoni and lingam of Hinduism

+  - Fuxi and Nuwa in China

+  - the Virgin Mary with the Christ Child

+  - androgyny of Christ

+- The structure of the brain also reflects this duality (48):

+  > the hemispheric structure of the cortex reflects the fundamental division between novelty (the unknown, or chaos) and routinization (the known, order)

+- We all know this, but we don't know we know it. **We eternally inhabit order, surroundded by chaos.** (49) (This sentence is what really sums up the last few pages)

+- Chaos and order is anywhere in our lives, and the balance between chaos and order is crucial.
+Being inclined on either side too much may cause a problem.
+Neither shouldn't exist too.
+The same applies for other living things (50-51)

+## The Garden of Edens (51)

+- As previously mentioned, Genesis was combined from multiple sources:

+  - Chapter 1: 'Priestly' story (refer back to 38)

+    - Naturally connects to Chapter 2, suggesting someone or some people carefully attached these two stories together

+  - Chapter 2: 'Jahwist' story

+    - Uses the name YHWH (Jahweh) to describe God

+    - Contains the story of Adam and Eve

+    - Adam was instructed not to touch or eat the Tree of the Knowledge of Good and Evil, but he did

+    - Adam and Eve were not self-conscious: they were naked but not ashamed.

+- Chapter 3 has a serpent appearing.
+While **God only knows why it's inside the garden**,**the serpent appears to play the role of chaos, and the paradise that of order.**

+- Where there is an order, there has to be a chaos, _because nothing can be completely walled off from the rest of reality._

 # Reflections

 ## Freedom